 A number of successful communication services rely on the receiver-pull model.
 The most important examples using the receiver-pull model are the FTP and HTTP protocols.
-In both cases, the receiver initiates the data transfer by opening an FTP connection and by typing/clicking on a URL, respectively.
-(Interestingly, HTTP supports both receiver-pull and as well as sender-push, though the former is more commonly used.
-Examples of sender-push techniques in HTTP include automatic page refreshes and the hugely unpopular popup windows).
+In both cases, the receiver initiates the data transfer by opening an FTP connection or by typing/clicking on a URL, respectively.
+(Interestingly, HTTP supports both receiver-pull and as well as RISP variant of sender-push, though the former is more commonly used.
+Examples of RISP model techniques in HTTP include automatic page refreshes and the hugely unpopular popup windows).

-An interesting and useful variation of receiver-pull model, which is of special interest to us, is the senderintent-based-receiver-pull (SIRP).
+An interesting and useful variation of receiver-pull model, which is of special interest to us, is the sender-intent-based-receiver-pull (SIRP).
 In this model, the sender first expresses an intent to send content to the receiver via a small intention message.
 If the receiver happens to be interested, it contacts the sender and retrieves the content.
 A common example of the SIRP model is the pager service.
 Here the caller expresses an intent to talk to a callee by paging the latter and leaving a callback number.
-If the callee is interested, he contacts the caller back on the callback number.
+If the callee is interested, he/she contacts the caller back on the callback number.
 The main feature of the SIRP model is that the content itself is pulled by the receiver whereas only a short intent is pushed by the sender.

-The advantage of the receiver-pull model is that a receiver exercises control over when and what it receives.
+The primary advantage of the receiver-pull model is that a receiver exercises control over when and what it receives.
 The receiver has the freedom to first determine its own level of interest in the content (as well as the reputation of the sender) before it actually requests the content.
-Furthermore, it becomes the responsibility of the sender to store and manage the content till the receiver is ready to retrieve it.
+Secondly, it becomes the responsibility of the sender to store and manage the content till the receiver is ready to retrieve it.
 For instance, an FTP or web server needs to store and manage its own files whereas receivers access it only when they are interested.
-Additionally, there is a large window of time over which a malicious sender is forced to reveal its identity.
-For the pure receiver-pull model, this window is forever before the content is retrieved by the receiver.
+Thirdly, there is a large window of time over which a malicious sender is forced to stay online and reveal its identity.
+For the pure receiver-pull model, this window is from the moment content is generated and named till the content is retrieved by the receiver.
 For the SIRP model, this window is from the moment sender expresses its intent to send till the time receiver retrieves the content.
 Thus, unlike the sender push model, there is a large window of time in which the receiver is free to verify a sender's identity.